badsyntax/server-tools/container-management/README.md

 ##User containers

 Now that we have created our base containers, we can start creating containers for users.

+We don't want to clone containers to create user containers as it makes restoring the backups a bit more cumbersome.

-If a user would like a LAMP environment, simply clone the base LAMP container:
+So if a user would like a LAMP environment, we create a new snapshot like so:

+zfs send lxc/ubuntu-base@tag | zfs recv lxc/newguest

+simplyclone the base LAMP container:

 ```